Measures#

 K

-Measure to eliminate Priority Substances and reduce pollution by other substances
+Measure to eliminate by Priority Substances and reduce pollution by other substances

 P1%,P2%